cyrup-ai/cryypt/README.md

 - **Async by Default**: Non-blocking operations with `impl Future` returns
 - **No Boxing**: Zero-allocation async returns using `impl Trait`
 - **Flexible Chaining**: Compose multiple encryption/hashing operations

+ACKNOWLEDGEMENTS

+- [Cloudflare Team](https://www.cloudflare.com/) - Thank you for your support and contributions to Rust, especially [Quique](https://github.com/cloudflare/quiche) which was our choice for a quiq client/server pairing.
+- We also want to thank the entire Rust community for their support and contributions.

+CONTRIBUTING

+We welcome contributions to the project!
+Please see the [CONTRIBUTING.md](CONTRIBUTING.md) file for details on how to contribute.